Anser Faculty & Staff

 Laura Moulder was born and raised in Fort Collins, Colorado.
 She attended the University of Colorado at Boulder and received degrees in both Psychology and Elementary Education and became a preschool teacher shortly after graduating.
 Her next adventure brought her to Salt Lake City, Utah where she had her first experience teaching in an Expeditionary Learning School.
 There she taught first grade and kindergarten.
 Laura joined the Anser Crew in 2017.
 When not teaching Laura enjoys being snuggled up at home scrapbooking, playing guitar or sewing.
 She also loves spending time with her husband and stepdaughter and enjoys exploring the outdoors.

-Erin joined the Anser crew during the 2017-2018 school year.
+Erin joined the Anser crew in 2017-2018.
 She previously taught 3rd grade for six years in Chicago, Illinois and is originally from West Lafayette, Indiana.
 She earned her B.A. in Elementary Education from Purdue University with a reading specialist certification and her M.Ed. in Curriculum Studies for Social Justice & Democracy from DePaul University.
 Erin has a passion for inspiring students to discover their strengths and take on challenges with confidence and a sense of humor.
-She enjoys podcasts, biking, video chatting with her nieces and nephews, and discovering new wilderness gems.
+She enjoys podcasts, biking with her husband and son, video chatting with her nieces and nephews, and discovering new wilderness gems.

 Over the years, Nancy has known Anser through a variety of roles, including parent/volunteer, family council representative, and part-time math instructor.
 As a 4/5 crew leader, she is excited to contribute experience and passion for state and local history, inquiry, and curriculum design.
 Nancy earned her M.A. in Curriculum and Instruction from Boise State University, where she later worked for the College of Social Sciences and Public Affairs in the Center for Idaho History and Politics.
 She loves being a thinking partner with other teachers through her affiliation with the National Writing Project.
 When Nancy is not teaching or thinking about teaching, her husband Chuck and four children remind her to relax and cook for them.
 She belongs to a book club, but only sometimes finishes the book on time.